There are a number of providers and initiatives being run in the borough that help our residents get new skills and gain employment.

 Crosslight Debt Advice – Independent charity dedicated to helping local people manage and avoid money and debt problems.

-H&F Advice Hub – One-to-One advice sessions offering a range of services for borough residents looking for work and training courses.
+H&F Advice Hub – advice sessions offering a range of services for borough residents looking for work and training courses.
 Call: 020 8753 1587.

 This workshop is suitable for those practitioners who work directly with children or parents.
 Those who attend this workshop should have a basic understanding of safeguarding children and what to look out for but they do not have to have attended with the LSCP.

 Further information regarding LSCP training workshops will be updated on this page: https://www.rbkc.gov.uk/lscb/training-and-resources